timescale/docs/api/_hyperfunctions/candlestick_agg/examples.md

 ;
 ```

-## Starting form already aggregated data
+### Starting from already-aggregated data

-If you have a table of historical data that is already aggregated, it probably
+If you have a table of pre-aggregated stock data, it might look similar this
-looks like the below table of daily prices for `VTI`:
+this format:

 ``` sql
            ts           │ symbol │  open  │  high  │  low   │ close  │  volume